-- (a) Mutual trust and respect; and - (b) An environment where business can be conducted with integrity and in a fair and reasonable manner. - (46.2) An official or other role player involved in the implementation of this Policy -

-- (a) Must treat all providers and potential providers equitably; - (b) May not use his or her position for private gain or to improperly benefit another person; - (c) May not accept any reward, gift, favour, hospitality or other benefit directly or indirectly, including to any close family member, partner or associate of that person, of a value more than R 350.00; - (d) Notwithstanding subparagraph (2) (c), must declare to the accounting officer details of any reward, gift, favour, hospitality or other benefit promised, offered or granted to that person or to any close family member, partner or associate of that person; - (e) Must declare to the accounting officer details of any private or business interest which that person, or any close family member, partner or associate, may have in any proposed procurement or disposal process of, or in any award of a contract by, the Lephalale Local Municipality; - (f) Must immediately withdraw from participating in any manner whatsoever in a procurement or disposal process or in the award of a contract in which that person, or any close family member, partner or associate, has any private or business interest; - (g) Must be scrupulous in his or her use of property belonging to Lephalale Local Municipality; - (h) Must assist the accounting officer in combating fraud, corruption favouritism and unfair and irregular practices in the supply chain management system; and - (i) Must report to the accounting officer any alleged irregular conduct in the supply chain management system which that person may become aware of, including - (i) any alleged fraud, corruption, favouritism or unfair conduct; - (ii) any alleged contravention of paragraph 47(1) of this Policy; or - (iii) any alleged breach of this code of ethical standards. - (46.3) Declarations in terms of subparagraphs (2) (d) and (e) - - (a) Must be recorded in a register, which the accounting officer must keep for this purpose; - (b) By the accounting officer must be made to the mayor of the Lephalale Local Municipality who must ensure that such declarations are recorded in the register.
+- (a) mutual trust and respect; and - (b) an environment where business can be conducted with integrity and in a fair and reasonable manner. - (2) An official or other role player involved in the implementation of this Policy - (a) must treat all providers and potential providers equitably; - (b) may not use his or her position for private gain or to improperly benefit another person; - (c) may not accept any reward, gift, favour, hospitality or other benefit directly or indirectly, including to any close family member, partner or associate of that person, of a value more than R350; - (d) notwithstanding subparagraph (2) (c), must declare to the accounting officer details of any reward, gift, favour, hospitality or other benefit promised, offered or granted to that person or to any close family member, partner or associate of that person; - (e) must declare to the accounting officer details of any private or business interest which that person, or any close family member, partner or associate, may have in any proposed procurement or disposal process of, or in any award of a contract by the municipality - (f) must immediately withdraw from participating in any manner whatsoever in a procurement or disposal process or in the award of a contract in which that person, or any close family member, partner or associate, has any private or business interest; - (g) must be scrupulous in his or her use of property belonging to municipality

-- (46.4) The National Treasury's code of conduct must also be taken into account by supply chain management practitioners and other role players involved in supply chain management. - (46.5) A breach of the code of ethics must be dealt with as follows - - (a) in case of an employee, in terms of the disciplinary procedures of the Lephalale Local municipality envisaged in section 67(1)(h) of the Municipal Systems Act; - (b) In the case a role player who is not an employee, through other appropriate means in recognition of the severity of the breach. - (c) In all cases, financial misconduct must be dealt with in terms of chapter 15 of the Act.
+- (h) must assist the accounting officer in combating fraud, corruption, favouritism and unfair and irregular practices in the supply chain management system; and - (i) must report to the accounting officer any alleged irregular conduct in the supply chain management system which that person may become aware of, including - - (i) any alleged fraud, corruption, favouritism or unfair conduct; - (ii) any alleged contravention of paragraph 47(1) of this Policy: or - (iii) any alleged breach of this code of ethical standards. - (3) Declarations in terms of subparagraphs (2)(d) and (e) - (a) must be recorded in a register which the accounting officer must keep for this purpose; - (b) by the accounting officer must be made to the speaker council who must ensure that such declarations are recorded in the register. - (4) The National Treasury's code of conduct must also be taken into account by supply chain management practitioners and other role players involved in supply chain management. - (5) A breach of the code of ethics must be dealt with as follows - in the case of an employee, in terms of the disciplinary procedures of the municipality envisaged in section 67(1)(h) of the Municipal Systems Act; - (b) in the case a role player who is not an employee, through other appropriate means in recognition of the severity of the breach. - (c) In all cases, financial misconduct must be dealt with in terms of chapter 15 of the Act.

-47. Inducements, rewards, gifts and favours to municipalities, officials and other role players
+Inducements, rewards, gifts and favours to municipalities, officials and other role players